What does Ann stand for?

 Flood Mitigation

-Tremendous population growth is expected in our community over the next decade.
+Tremendous population growth is expected in our community and county over the next decade.
 That will probably bring more new residents seeking housing, and more commercial development to serve those residents.
 We must encourage conscientious planning using all means available to help predict and prevent damages to homes and businesses, as with major unexpected weather events.
-The Township must collaborate with other governmental entities to protect our residents, their homes and businesses.
+The Township must collaborate with other governmental entities to protect our residents, our homes and businesses.

 Environment